 Introduction

-Electricity is the heart of our daily lives.
-How can a lift reach the twelfth floor of a story building without electricity?
-How could food be stored in refrigerators without electricity?
+Electricity is at the heart of our daily lives.
+How can an elevator reach the twelfth floor of a building without electricity?
+How can food be stored in refrigerators without electricity?
 How can a car start without a battery?
 How can any factory produce any product without electric power?
-How can one turn on a computer, a laptop and a mobile, which have become nowadays essential for any career without electricity and electronics?
+How can one turn on a computer, a laptop, or a mobile, essentials for any career, without electricity and electronics?
 What about medical surgery devices based on electrical power?
-Hundreds of similar questions tackling aspects involved each day in our lives may be asked; and the unique answer is electricity, and indirectly magnetism.
-From this context, one may imagine the importance of the present unit, which would be after all, just the ‘’alphabet’’ of this enormously wide field of electricity science.
+Hundreds of similar questions may be asked and the common element in all of them is electricity and, indirectly, magnetism.

 This unit starts with the main source of electric current which is the flow of electrons and thus electric and electrostatic fields.
-This will generate voltage and current flow, the triggering ‘’elements’’ of electricity.
-This current flow will circulate in components used in many applications: such as resistances in water heaters, capacitors in mobiles and laptops and inductances in electrical transformers.
-Thus one will learn how to govern the laws and equations in electric circuits upon the type and arrangement of the elements within the circuit and upon the nature of the electric current, either if it is direct or alternating.
-One must not forget the magnetic contribution in either electricity production or their influence in some electric components useful in many applications.
-Magnetic laws and quantities will get their part in this unit.
+This will generate voltage and current flow, which are the triggering ‘’elements’’ of electricity.
+This current flow will circulate in components used in many applications such as resistances in water heaters, capacitors in mobiles and laptops, and inductances in electrical transformers.
+We will learn the laws and equations that govern electric circuits, considering the type and arrangement of the elements within the circuit, and also the nature of the electric current, i.e., whether it is direct or alternating.
+We will also examine magnetic laws and quantities and the magnetic contribution to electricity production and its influence on some useful electric components in practical applications.

-The electrostatic field
+The Electrostatic Field

 Charge